egoitzaulestia/mongoose-backend-project/README.md

-# Social Media Backend API
+# The Social Network — Backend API

 A comprehensive REST API for a social media platform built with Node.js, Express, and MongoDB.
 This project provides complete backend functionality for user management, posts, comments, likes, and social features like following users.